 - UI design: build perfect mock-ups of user interface

 - UI development: transforming mock-ups into working user interface code

 - UI polish: user interface, that clearly stands out from the crowd

 With a constant software development and an appropriately prioritized minimal existence of the product, 3 to 4 months have to ensure enough time to release a product you’re ready to promote via web network.
 A 3 to the 4-month timeline is attractive, but not easy to achieve.

 Here are a few fundamental assumptions that you have to accomplish while developing mobile app

 1. Assemble a professional team

-If you want your development process went smoothly, you will need a right team with targeted directions.
+If you want to develop an app for Android or iOS smoothly, you will need a right team with targeted directions.
 Designers and project managers have to create the documentation before development starts.
 It is not involved in the 3-4 month development timeline(mentioned above).
 Depending on your development preferences, this design phase could vary from a few weeks.
 Make sure your project manager is familiar with such tool like Pivotal in order to create specific user stories that your developers will be coding.
 You should also hire a quality assurance analyst to define bugs in your code.

 2. Correct sequence of operations